Frequently Asked Questions

 What is the Project Schedule?

 The General Plan Update project is estimated to take three years to complete.
 This is due to the extensive analysis and community discussions that will take place during each major phase of the project.
-The table below will be updated over the course of the project.
-A more detailed schedule can be viewed by clicking the following links:
+Please click the following links to view a detailed version of the project schedule:

 What is the Community Advisory Committee (CAC)?